D4Enjoyer/poe-trade-misc-script/README.md

 ### Any as default

-Changes the default "Sale Type" from "Buyout of Fixed Price" to "Any".
+Changes the default "Sale Type" from "Buyout or Fixed Price" to "Any".
 It simulates the necessary user input when visiting the trade website or clearing a search.

 ### Exchange search clearer